jetstream-cloud/js2docs/docs/faq/alloc.md

   **2. Is there a example or demonstration of how to get an allocation that I could follow?**

+> The [Research Allocation](../alloc/research.md) page has information and links for writing a successful Jetstream2 research allocation request.
+>
-> There is a Cornell Virtual Workshop (CVW) on getting a Research Allocation for Jetstream here: [https://cvw.cac.cornell.edu/JetstreamReq/](https://cvw.cac.cornell.edu/JetstreamReq/){target=_blank} -- UPDATE FOR JS2
+> There is a Cornell Virtual Workshop (CVW) on getting a Research Allocation for Jetstream here: https://cvw.cac.cornell.edu/JetstreamReq/.
+It is not updated for Jetstream2 though the principles are the same.

 ---